 Paikidze was born in Irkutsk, Russia and has been playing chess since she was four years old.
 Even at an early age, it was clear Paikidze would soon become a powerhouse player.
 Raised in Tbilisi, Georgia, Paikidze quickly collected prolific wins at the highest levels of international youth chess play.
 By the time she was 16, Paikidze had won four European Youth Chess Championships and medaled in the World Youth Chess Championship an astounding six times, including two gold-medal finishes.
 In 2006, Paikidze moved with her family to Moscow, Russia, which allowed her to participate in Russian tournaments.
 While she continued to represent Georgia in international events, she seized the initiative to combat some of Russia’s best, winning both the Moscow Women’s Championship and the Moscow’s Open Women Tournament, and finishing fourth in the Russian Women’s Chess Championship.
 With continuous strong play, Nazi achieved her Woman Grandmaster title in 2010 and her International Master title in 2012.
 Nazi transferred to the USCF in November 2016 after moving to the U.S. and is currently living in Las Vegas, Nevada.
 In 2016, she started teaching lessons on ChessUniversity.com's Prodigy Program chess course.

-Gulrukhbegim Tokhirjonova is a chess Woman Grandmaster.
+Gulrukhbegim Tokhirjonova is a chess Woman Grandmaster, earning that title at 16.
+She was born in Uzbekistan and has been playing chess since 5 years old.
+In 2009, she won triple gold at the Asian Girls' Championship, with gold medals in Classical, Rapid, and Blitz.
 In 2011, Gulrukhbegim won a bronze medal at the World Youth Chess Championship in the U12 section.
 In 2015, she won the Asian Girls Championship in the U20 section.
 She won the 2018 Uzbekistan Women Chess Championship.
-Gulrukhbegim played for Uzbekistan in 2 Women's Chess Olympiads (2016, 2018).
+Gulrukhbegim played for Uzbekistan in 2 Women's Chess Olympiads (2016, 2018). in 2019, She moved to the U.S. and joined the chess team at University of Missouri.
+She is currently a Junior at the school majoring in Business with an emphasis on Marketing.

 Thalia started playing chess in Cuba, but in 2014 she moved to the United States seeking better chess opportunities.
 She has won such tournaments as the Susan Polgar Foundation Girls Invitational and KCF US Girls Championship.
 More recently Thalia has had good results at Carlos Torre Open, North American Open and Continental Championship.
 She is a Woman International Master, and is a familiar face at the Saint Louis Chess Club.

 Ashritha learned to play chess at the age of 7.
-At 13, she became a national master under the training of Bulgarian Grandmaster Dejan Bojkov at the NorCal House of Chess.
+At 13, she became a national master.
 In 2015, she took first place in the U.S. Girls’ Junior Championship with a score of 6.5/9.
 The very next day, she flew to Colombia for the 2015 Pan-American Youth Chess Championship where she earned bronze through a tie-break.
-She has played in the World Youth Championships four times from 2012-2015, and the 2020 US Women’s Championship will be her fourth appearance in her chess career.
-Currently, she is a junior studying at University of California, Berkeley and is majoring in Applied Mathematics and Data Science.
-She is also the current co-president at the chess club at Berkeley and is a data science enthusiast.
-Her hobbies include playing the piano, painting, and singing.
+She has played in the World Youth Championships four times from 2012-2015, and this year will be the fifth appearance in the US Women’s Championship.
+Currently, she is a senior studying at University of California, Berkeley and is majoring in Applied Mathematics and Data Science.
+She is an active member of the Chess Club at Berkeley, and was part of the runner up 2021 USATW Team, UC Berkeley Team A. Her hobbies include baking, playing the piano, painting, and singing.